danieldegrasse/flexboard-firmware/README.md

 ### Demos
 This directory contains any driver demos for the FlexEval and Flexboard that have not been upstreamed into Zephyr.

+### ZMK Config
+This directory contains ZMK configuration including keymaps and board settings.
+These settings are kept separate from the base board definition so that the base board definition can still be used to build zephyr sample applications.